 Do I need a solicitor to submit forms to the probate office?

 Absolutely not.
 It is as simple as applying for a passport, or any government benefit.
 The website at HM Courts & Tribunals Service is well laid out.
 All forms are available for download, and even if you make a mistake, you are given opportunities to fix errors (but this does add a significant amount of time to the process).

 Transferring assets from the UK to another country

 There are a variety of approaches to doing this, and I have personally tried at least three.

 Sending a cheque

 Sending a cheque would seem to have no restrictions on the amount.
 However, in practice, this isn’t the case.
-When my Sister sent me a cheque to transfer money from a UK account the cheque was blocked by the bank (Lloyds Bank).
-A week later my sister received a letter from the bank explaining that they had blocked it because she matched a profile of somebody falling for a “romance scam” (fifty plus year old woman, sending a cheque overseas).
+When my sister sent me a cheque to transfer money from a UK account, the cheque was blocked by the bank (Lloyds Bank).
+A week later my sister received a letter from the bank explaining that they had blocked it because she matched the profile of somebody falling for a “romance scam” (fifty plus year old woman, sending a cheque overseas).
 Keep in mind that phoning to speak to a high street bank is impossible.
 It tooks weeks and snail mail letter writing to figure out exactly what had happened.